antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_4/update/README.md

 [What is an Update?](https://docs.temporal.io/workflows#update)

-Let's modify the money transfer workflow so that it will wait for an input if the amount to transfer is greater than 100.
+## Exercise: Add a UpdateMethod to the workflow and block the execution if the amount to transfer is greater than 100

 This exercise is similar to `_2.signal`, with the difference that we will use UpdateWorkflow to set the operation status.

+Modify the money transfer workflow so that it blocks and waits to receive an input if the amount to transfer is greater than 100.

+Use UpdateWorkflow for the implementation.
 While Signal is an asynchronous request and can't return anything, Update is synchronous and blocks the call until the method returns.

-## Exercise: Add a UpdateMethod to the workflow and block the execution if the amount to transfer is greater than 100

 This folder contains two sub-folders:
 - `initial` is you starting point, the code skeleton you have to work in to complete the exercise following the